Success! TRAVEL24 has been applied to your cart.

 HOW TO DISRUPT THE MALASSEZIA BIOFILM

 A biofilm is basically a biological shield that secures an organism in place and protects it from outside threats.
 An example of this is how bacteria can form biofilms that make them immune to antibiotics.
-In the same way, some species of fungi have evolved to form their own biofilm, which protects them from antifungal treatments.
+In the same way, some species of fungi have evolved to form their own biofilm, which protects them from antifungal agents.

 What makes the biofilm even trickier to address is that biofilms tend to adapt quickly.
 If you’ve ever started using a new antifungal product (like a dandruff shampoo), experienced short-term relief, and noticed it stopped working, then you’ve witnessed the power of the biofilm’s ability to protect malassezia from fungicides.